For most issues regarding sexual health patients can self refer to Sandyford services by phoning 0141 211 8130 or booking online.

 All referrals to GUM complex clinics should meet the criteria.
 You can ring the Professional Helpline on 0141 211 8639 for advice to discuss if a referral is appropriate.

-Women with ‘lost threads’ of an intrauterine device may self refer and be appointed to an integrated clinic in the first instance; if you know those patients will need ultrasound scanning for location of device or if they are wishing removal of a device that has ‘lost threads’ you should make a written referral or phone the professional helpline.
+Women with ‘lost threads’ of an intrauterine device may self refer and be appointed to an integrated clinic in the first instance; if you know those patients will need ultrasound scanning for location of device or if they are wishing removal of a device that has ‘lost threads’ you should make a written referral.